Ameer-eng/GP-MLE-convergence/README.md

 # Beyond Matérn: Advancing Identifiability and Interpretability in Gaussian Processes

-This repository houses the complete codebase and estimated parameters for the research study titled “Beyond Matérn: Advancing Identifiability and
-Interpretability in Gaussian Processes”.
+This repository houses the complete codebase for the research study titled “Beyond Matérn: Advancing Identifiability and Interpretability in Gaussian Processes”.

 ## Repository Structure

-This directory contains the code necessary for running the simulations in our study.
+This repository contains the code necessary for running the simulations in our study.

 - **4.1**
   - `rbf.ipynb` - Python script for generating Figure 1(a)